-3.2 COURSE TITLE: ES2: EDUCATIONA L AND VOC ATIONAI COUNSELLING L GUIDANCE AND Duration in Hours: 100 Marks :100
+COURSE TITLE: 2.
+EDUCATIONA L AND VOC ATIO COUNSELLING NAL GUIDANCE AND Credits 4 Duration in Hours: 100 Marks :100

-- To understand the basic concepts of Guidance and Counselling. - To understand different types of Guidance and Counselling. - To learn about various types of tools and techniques of Guidance and Counselling. - To develop the ability to know how to use these tools. - To become aware of the different types of problems of adolescents. - To understand the different approaches of Counselling. - Develop understanding for organising Counselling services at schools. - To understand about Educational and Occupational Information Service. - To become aware of Job Analysis and Job satisfaction. - To become aware of Guidance for children with Special needs. - To understand the importance of Guidance and Counselling in daily life. - To understand the role and responsibilities of the guidance personnel
+- 1. To understand the basic concepts of Guidance and Counselling. - 2.
+To understand different types of Guidance and Counselling. - 3.
+To learn about various types of tools and techniques of Guidance and Counselling. - 4.
+To develop the ability to know how to use these tools. - 5.
+To become aware of the different types of problems of adolescents. - 6.
+To understand the different approaches of Counselling. - 7.
+Develop understanding for organizing Counselling services at schools. - 8.
+To understand about Educational and Occupational Information Service. - 9.
+To become aware of Job Analysis and Job satisfaction. - 10.
+To become aware of Guidance for children with Special needs. - 11.
+To understand the importance of Guidance and Counselling in daily life. - 12.
+To understand the role and responsibilities of the guidance personnel

-Unit 1 Guidance and Types of Guidance
+UNIT:1 Guidance and Types of Guidance (20 Hours)

-Fundamental concepts of Guidance- meaning, objectives, need and significance - personal, social, psychological, educational, national and universal need.
-Characteristics, scope, basic assumptions, basic principles
+Fundamental concepts of Guidance- meaning, objectives, need and significance -personal, social, psychological, educational, national and universal need.
+Characteristics, scope, basic assumptions, basic principles.

-Different types of guidance- educational, vocational, guidance in social activities, guidance in use of leisure time, guidance in physical and health activities- Individual and Group guidance- Guidance at primary, secondary and higher level - History of Guidance Movement-Present situations and problems cumulative record - Testing techniques- intelligent test, aptitude test, interest inventory, achievement test, personality assessment test
+Different types of guidance- educational, vocational, guidance in social activities, guidance in use of leisure time, guidance in physical and health activities- Individual and Group guidance- Guidance at primary, secondary and higher level

+History of Guidance Movement-Present situations and problems.

-Unit 2 -- Counselling: Tools and techniques
+UNIT: 2 -- Counselling: Tools and techniques (20 Hours)

-Meaning, purpose, elements of counselling, steps in counseling, Approaches to counseling-Psychotherapy and psychodrama - Non testing techniques- counselling interview, observation, anecdotal record, auto biography, case study, sociometry,
+Meaning, purpose, elements of counselling, steps in counseling, Approaches to counseling-Psychotherapy and psychodrama

+Non testing techniques- counselling interview, observation, anecdotal record, auto biography, case study, sociometry, cumulative record